European Bank for Reconstruction and Development: Environment

 The EBRD agreed a new green economy approach for 2021–2025 and adopted a target of becoming a majority green bank by 2025.
 It invested €3.2 billion in climate mitigation, climate adaptation and other activities related to environmental issues in 2020.
-Moreover, the EBRD signed up to the Sustainable Blue Economy Finance Principles which represent the world’s first global guiding framework for banks, insurers, and investors to invest in the ocean economy in a sustainable way.
+Moreover, the EBRD signed up to the Sustainable Blue Economy Finance Principles which represent the world’s first global guiding framework for banks, insurers, and investors to invest in the blue economy in a sustainable way.

 The EBRD also aims to support the corporate transition to decarbonisation, for instance in Poland (EV battery performance), in Turkey (elimination of plastics in single-use hygiene products), and in Ukraine (green supermarkets); and support green infrastructures.

 Political and human rights standards

 Linked to its objective of contributing to political transformation in the EBRD's country targets in which projects are financed, this institution contributes to political transformation in these same states.
 From the beginning of the negotiations that led to the creation of the EBRD, the question of democracy and human rights were included in the matter discussed.
 Those issues are clearly stated in the agreement.

 The EBRD is devoted to strengthen its approach to human-rights and also to gender-based issues.
 For instance, it posted a 14.8 percent year-on-year increase in the number of projects it supports that promote gender inclusion.
 Moreover, the EBRD established a cross-departmental Human Rights Working Group and has developed internal human rights guidance.